ChrisWhealy/wasm_sha256/docs/050-cmd-line-args.md

 ## Check for Buffer Overrun

 In our memory map, we set aside 256 bytes in which to store the command line arguments.
-However, at runtime, we could be passed a value of any length; therefore, before reading the actual command argument value, we must check that the supplied value will fit into the allocated space.
+However, at runtime, we could be passed a value of any length; therefore, before reading the actual command argument value, we must check that the supplied value will fit into the available space.

 ```wat
 (if ;; total argument length > 256 (buffer overrun)